Anishka-K556/Pacman/README.md

 K Anishka , *SSN College of Engineering , Tamil nadu , India*

 Anne Jacika J , *SSN College of Engineering , Tamil nadu , India*

+Anushya V , *SSN College of Engineering , Tamil nadu , India*

+## License
+- © 2024 K. Anishka, Anne Jacika J, Anushya V. All rights reserved.

+This project is proprietary and may not be copied, modified, or distributed without permission.